walnuthq/madara-docs/docs/concepts/data_availability.md

 Public, permissionless blockchains allow anyone to join the chain and verify its contents.
 Verification happens by replaying all transactions, executing them and making sure the resulting state matches what the blockchain claims.

 For this process to work, all historical transactions and state updates must be accessible.
-Without data availability, users cannot independently verify the chain’s integrity, making it vulnerable to fraud and centralization risks.
+Without data availability, users cannot independently verify the chain’s integrity.
 This is why solving the DA problem is essential for public blockchains.

+Furthermore, if there are problems with the blockchain (or Appchain) and you need to utilize the [settlement layer](/concepts/settlement) security for recovering assets on the settlement layer, you need the full data available.

+## Responsibilities of a DA layer

+The responsibilities are:
+- Store the data.
+- Provide public access to it.
+- Be censorship-resistant: no single actor can withhold data.
+- Provide guarantees that the data remains accessible.

 ## DA options